tarunmanoharann/Certificates/README.md

 # Certificates
-My course and  competition certificates
+My course and  competition and certificates